GinjaChris/dnssec_live/README.md

 - Point your clients to use the new server for DNS.
 You may wish to modify your DHCP server to provide the new IP of your DNS server to your clients.

-- Internet connectivity is required on port 53 UDP (and ideally TCP too) for DNS resolution.
+- Internet connectivity is required to destination port 53 UDP (and ideally TCP too) for DNS resolution.

 - It is a live medium so if you reboot any changes you made are lost.